sindresorhus/eslint-plugin-unicorn/docs/rules/prefer-string-starts-ends-with.md

 Prefer [`String#startsWith()`](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/String/startsWith) and [`String#endsWith()`](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/String/endsWith) over using a regex with `/^foo/` or `/foo$/`.

-This rule is fixable.
+This rule is fixable, unless the matching object is known not a string.

-Note: the autofixed code will throw an exception when the value being tested is not a string.
-Several safer but more verbose automatic suggestions are provided for this situation.

 ## Fail